pmnord/fethr/README.md

 # fethr ~ A Bespoke Boutique

-This is a mockup of an ecommerce site built with React and Firebase.
+A mockup ecommerce site built with React, Redux, and Firebase.